Ansvar som håller - our long-term responsibility

 Our approach is guided by Sweet Future, our sustainability strategy, which sets the direction for how we work across environmental, social, and business-related issues.
 Sweet Future defines our ambitions and principles; this page focuses on how those principles are applied in practice.

-Because we are a small buyer in global cocoa supply chains, much of the practical implementation of sustainability measures therefore takes place through our suppliers.
-This includes areas such as traceability, living income initiatives, human rights due diligence, gender considerations, health and wellbeing, and environmental programmes.
-Our role is to choose partners carefully, work long-term, ask the right questions, and be open about what is in place today and what is still developing.
+Because we are a small buyer in global cocoa supply chains, much of the practical implementation takes place through supplier-led systems and programmes.
+Our role is to choose partners carefully, work long-term, ask the right questions, and be transparent about what is in place today and what is still developing.

 The information presented here is structured in line with internationally recognised sustainability frameworks used in the chocolate sector.
 These frameworks help us assess our current practices, identify gaps, and prioritise continuous improvement.